plainionist/plainionist.github.io/_posts/2017-02-23-JDKJS-Up-And-Going.md

 Eventhough the first part of the book is extremely low-level the second part gives a nice intro into the JavaScript language.

-Obviously the author knows what he is talking about and probably i ll continue reading this series ...
+Obviously the author knows what he is talking about and probably I will continue reading this series ...